tomwhartung/groja.com/README.md

   - [ ] 4.2.
 Consolidate Books and Sites under "About" - or "History of Groja.com" , or "About Grojas" or ...?
   - [ ] 4.3.
 But consolidate all text into a single page
   - [ ] 4.4.
 Make menu drop-down with options to take visitor to the desired part of the page
   - [ ] 4.5.
-Submenu option suggestions: About, Books, Sites, History (of Groja.com)
+Submenu option suggestions:
+    - About
+    - Books
+    - Sites
+    - History of Groja.com
+    - Your portrait

 - [ ] 5.
 Revamp existing home page
   - [ ] 5.1.
 Use code from `material_design/05-material_design_bootstrap/02-landing_page/Site/` in the `always_learning_google_products` repo